core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Key Update with Forward Secrecy # {#ssec-derive-ctx}

 This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.
 A peer may want to run KUDOS for a variety of reasons, including expiration of the OSCORE Security Context, approaching limits for key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.
-The expiration time of an OSCORE Security Context and the key usage limits are as hard limits, at which point a peer MUST stop using the keying material in the OSCORE Security Context and has to perform a rekeying before resuming secure communication with the other peer.
+The expiration time of an OSCORE Security Context and the key usage limits are hard limits, at which point a peer MUST stop using the keying material in the OSCORE Security Context and has to perform a rekeying before resuming secure communication with the other peer.
 However, KUDOS can also be used for active rekeying, and a peer may run the KUDOS procedure at any point in time and for any reason.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.